awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/workshop/c-3-protein-folding-grover-search/protein-folding-gs-background.md

 can be used to search an unsorted database of
 N items in O(sqrt(N)) time.
 This is a significant speedup compared to classical algorithms, which require O(N) time to search an unsorted database.

-Please go to **healthcare-and-life-sciences/c-3-protein-folding-grover-search/protein-folding-gs.ipynb** for more details.
+After deployment, you can go to select the solution’s root stack on the Stacks page, choose the Outputs tab, and open the link for your notebook.
+See the file **healthcare-and-life-sciences/c-3-protein-folding-grover-search/protein-folding-gs.ipynb** for more details.

 # References
 <div id='wiki-protein'></div>